umarhassan-mitodl/15.760b-spring-2004/content/pages/projects.md

 ———.
 "Managing Capacity and Lead-time at Littlefield Technologies."
 Stanford University Graduate School of Business.
 (Only available to students of the class.)

-For more information about these two documents and the related simulation, see the {{% resource_link "bfdb0778-9e08-4a01-b83f-23649640c8e6" "Littlefield Technology simulation" %}} Web site.
+For more information about these two documents and the related simulation, see the [Littlefield Technology simulation](http://littlefieldsimulation2.blogspot.in/2011/07/littlefield-technologies-simulation.html) Web site.

 ### Schedule